d-murphy/TrainingVidApp/README.md

 Project objectives:
 * execute a Flask project with a non-trival Object Relational Model
 * deploy a project on remote linux machine
-* enable a video upload
+* enable a video and image upload
-* create custom video controls
+* explore custom video controls